-Start your document with a header that contains your name and contact information, and then add a professional or objective statement, depending on how much experience you have.
+Today’s resume isn’t so much about listing everything you’ve ever accomplished as much as it’s about getting an interview.
+Remember that recruiters only spend about six seconds on each application they receive, so you want to choose a resume format that shares your most impressive information first.
+Start your document with a header that contains your name and contact information, and then add a professional summary or resume objective, depending on how much experience you have.
 Follow this up with some pertinent skills and your previous work experience.
 Complete the document with your education.
-As you can see in our technical support resume sample, the entire thing should only take a page or two to complete.
+As you can see in our resume samples, the entire thing should only take a page or two to complete.

 As you can see in our technical support sample resume, a bulleted list of qualities is easy to read and offers a lot of information within just a glance.
 One of the best ways to present your experience with specific types of software is to include your knowledge in a bullet format.